reachkamrul/markdown-glossary/index.md

 * Automatic Term Linking: Automatically identifies and links predefined glossary terms within your Markdown content.
 * On-Hover Tooltips: Displays a concise definition as a tooltip when a user hooves over a linked term.
 * Flexible Escaping: Allows specific instances of terms to be explicitly excluded from glossary linking using a simple `//term//` syntax.
+* First Occurrence Only: Optionally limit glossary linking to only the first occurrence of each term per page, preventing repetitive tooltips.
 * Centralized Glossary: All term definitions are managed in a single JSON file, making updates and maintenance straightforward.
 * Customizable Appearance: Easily customize the look and feel of the linked terms and tooltips via CSS.